DavidBuchanan314/kurl/README.md

 The goal for this prototype is to concretely implement everything in C, including understanding the other non-ktls kernel crypto APIs, and implementing TLS record parsing logic myself (replacing scapy).

 This will act as a more readable and debuggable program, acting as a stepping stone to the final golfed version.

+It was at this point that I realised that the crypto UAPIs don't currently support secp256r1 or any other KPP ("Key-agreement Protocol Primitives").
+I wonder... if I set my private key to the scalar value "1", then deriving the shared secret from the server's DH share should be trivial (it's just the X coordinate).
+Will it work?

+Turns out, yes it does!!!!
+This obviously completely breaks the security of the protocol, but it means our implementation of ECDH can effectively become a nop.